laher/goxc/README.md

  * go-install      runs `go install`. installs a version consistent with goxc-built binaries.
  * xc              Cross compile.
 Builds executables for other platforms.
  * codesign        sign code for Mac.
 Only Mac hosts are supported for this task.
  * archive         Create a compressed archive.
-Currently 'zip' format is used for all platforms
+Currently 'zip' format is used for all platforms except Linux (tar.gz)
  * rmbin           delete binary.
 Normally runs after 'archive' task to reduce size of output folder.
  * downloads-page  Generate a downloads page.
 Currently only supports Markdown format.